-No taxpayer wants to pay tax penalties, but relief may be on its way with the help of a penalty abatement request letter.
+No taxpayer enjoys receiving a penalty letter from the IRS, much less having to pay those tax penalties.
+The good news is that relief may be on its way with the help of a request by means of a penalty abatement letter.
 The penalty abatement process is an option many taxpayers do not know about, but it is a great way to remove your IRS penalties if you have a good reason for making a misstep with your tax return or tax payment.

 This guide will help you clear up any questions and provide you with all the information you need to know about tax abatement letters.